Excel provides a data analysis tool called Descriptive Statistics which produces a summary of the key statistics for a data set.

 The output from the tool is shown in the right side of Figure 1.
 To use the tool, select Data > Analysis|Data Analysis and choose the Descriptive Statistics option.
 A dialog box appears as in Figure 2.

 Note that if we had also checked the Kth Largest checkbox, the output would also contain the value for LARGE(A4:A14, k) where k is the number we insert in the box to the right of the label Kth Largest.
 Similarly, checking the Kth Smallest checkbox outputs SMALL(A4:A14, k).
-The option Confidence Interval for Mean generates a confidence interval using the t distribution as explained in One Sample t Test.
+The option Confidence Interval for Mean option generates a confidence interval using the t distribution as explained in One Sample t Test.

-Real Statistics Data Analysis Tool: The Real Statistics Resource Pack provides a supplemental Descriptive Statistics and Normality data analysis tool which outputs the above statistics plus GEOMEAN, HARMEAN, MAD, AAD and IQR.
+Real Statistics Data Analysis Tool: The Real Statistics Resource Pack provides the supplemental Descriptive Statistics and Normality data analysis tool which outputs the above statistics plus GEOMEAN, HARMEAN, MAD, AAD and IQR.
 But instead of just generating the numerical value of each statistic, as is in Excel’s Descriptive Statistics data analysis tool, the Real Statistics tool outputs the appropriate Excel formula for computing each statistic (see Figure 4 below).
 Thus whenever the input data values change, the output values will change automatically as well.

 Both Excel’s Descriptive Statistics and the Real Statistics Descriptive Statistics and Normality data analysis tools allow you to report on multiple sets of data at the same time, as shown in the following example.